Primary ciliary dyskinesia: Prognosis

 There is no reliable estimate of life expectancy for people with PCD.
 However, there is evidence that PCD, is a life altering life shortening multi-system condition, with some people progressing to lung transplant.

 Decline in lung function in people with PCD has been observed in most studies, with FEV1 decline causing deterioration in health, impacting on, and reducing quality of life.
 With such a genetically and phenotypically heterogenous group, observation of median/mean decline in lung function risks regression to the mean, missing those groups with significantly worse lung function, masked by those with milder phenotypes.

 The recent body of published data from respected clinicians in (the United Kingdom, Europe, North America, Canada and Israel) indicate that PCD morbidity and mortality appear to have been under-estimated by the medical community.
 While prospective outcome data is limited due to the early-stage patient registries, there is a growing body of evidence that dispels any "myth that PCD is a mild disease.

-The studies presented here demonstrate that children with PCD typically have worse lung function than those with cystic fibrosis.
+The studies presented here demonstrate that children with PCD typically have similar or worse lung function than those with cystic fibrosis.
 While previously it was thought that with early diagnosis, deterioration of lung function could largely be prevented in children with PCD, poor lung function is repeatedly observed in children with PCD ^{1,30,32,33,36–38} and some develop bronchiectasis during childhood.